DanielStefanK/kleinanzeigen-alert/README.md

 ### Remove searches
 write `/remove {ID}`
 You get the ID from the list command.
 This will delete the search and you will no longer receive messages for it.

+### Add Custom Link
+write `/link {Link}`
+You can also provide a custom link for the bot to scrape.
+This link is validated to be something like `https://www.kleinanzeigen.de/s-XXXX`.

 ## Author